recycletechno/ICDAR-2019-SROIE/README.md

 ## Methods and Models

-This attempt was undertaken during a five-day hackathon in January 2023 as part of the master's degree program at Ural Federal University.
 The main goal was to build a baseline code in a short time and achieve satisfactory results.
 Firstly, we developed a CPU version of the code, then optimized it to work on a GPU, resulting in a significant increase in speed.
 Further plans include applying methods for improving final metrics using transfer learning, NLTK, etc.

 ### Task 1, 2: PaddleOCR